opnsense/docs/source/manual/firewall_vip.rst

 ..................

 The **other** type won't respond to ICMP ping messages or reply to ARP requests, it merely is a definition of an address (or range) which can be used in NAT rules.
+This is convenient when the firewall has a public IP block routed to its WAN IP address, IP Alias, or a CARP VIP.

 --------------------